beerose/numerical-analysis-app/README.md

 2. Read

 The lecturer of the group has full access in it, but he can also share privileges to edit this group to the another user.
 So when a new group is created privilege `edit` is granted to its `lecturer`.
-This model will allow us to extend to a different attributes, for example: `EditUsers`, `ReadUsers`, `EditMeetings` and so on.
+This model will allow us to extend it to a different attributes, for example: `EditUsers`, `ReadUsers`, `EditMeetings` and so on.
 By default each SuperUser is granted with `Read` attribute for each group.